1. Warren Hastings was the first ___________.

 Explanation: He joined as a clerk in the Company’s service at Madras in 1750.

-6. Before becoming Governor of Bengal, Hastings served as Resident at:
+6. Before becoming Governor of Bengal, Hastings served as Resident at___________.

 A) Lucknow (Awadh)